 Do you ever experience a combination of any of the following symptoms?

-Muscle aches, bad breath, unclear skin with acne or rashes, puffy eyes, headaches or migraines with nausea, fatigue, excessive body fat, constipation, bloating, other digestive complaints, poor memory, moodiness, or an inclination toward pessimistic thinking?
+Muscle aches, bad breath, unclear skin with acne or rashes, stinky feet, puffy eyes, headaches or migraines with nausea, fatigue, excessive body fat, constipation, bloating, other digestive complaints, poor memory, moodiness, or an inclination toward pessimistic thinking?
 We are here to help at New Life Chiropractic in Fort Wayne, In.

 Have you been exposed to environmental toxins?